 In club aircraft the cost depends on how long you're airborne.
 An average training flight costs in the region of £25 and most people take 50-100 flights to achieve solo standard, typically spread over 6 months to a year.
 There is a huge amount of variation, depending on how old you are (younger pilots tend to learn faster) and how frequently you fly (you learn much faster if you fly regularly).
 If you come on one of our week-long summer courses you'll probably save yourself a lot of time and money in training.

-Given decent weather, we fly every day of the year except Christmas Day and Boxing Day.
+Given decent weather, we fly every day of the year except Christmas Day.
 Normal flying hours are 9am to 5pm but setting up and shutting down extend these times at each end of the day.
 Weekday evening flying sessions during the summer are from 5pm to sunset.

 We are weather-dependent.
 We can't fly if it's raining, the clouds are very low, the wind is very strong, or if the field is flooded.
 The weather and webcam page lets you see the current weather at the airfield.